Vision Correction with Ortho-k

 Some vision correction surgeries cannot be performed on patients under 21 years old.
 Kids’ eyes are still developing and their vision is unstable, so most doctors prefer to wait until their young patients’ eyes stabilize before considering surgical vision correction.

-If you or a family member needs vision correction and you’re looking for a safe, risk-free treatment, contact The Myopia Management Center at Contact Lens and Vision to schedule a consultation.
+If you or a family member needs vision correction and you’re looking for a safe, risk-free treatment, contact The Adult Ortho-K Center at Contact Lens and Vision to schedule a consultation.

 Vision Correction Is Good For Athletes, Travelers & Business Leaders